jvrana/JSONbinIO/README.md

 # JSONBinIO

-This is a light python wrapper for the [JSONBinIO](https://jsonbin.io/) api.
+This is a light python wrapper for the [JSONBinIO](https://jsonbin.io/) api, provides free JSON storage.

 ## Installation